 When talking about participation, the regulatory aspect cannot be ignored.
 All interviewees repeatedly stress the urgency that migrants feel in Italy for the amendment of the citizenship law and the introduction of the right to vote for long-term residents.
 Without these changes, it is difficult to talk about real political participation.
 Despite this, among the second generation in recent years there have been many candidates at the city hall and municipal level and many cities now have a councilor or councilwoman with a migrant background.
 For several cities such as Genoa, Turin, etc. that have had a right-wing city government and antiimmigrant policy for many years, a counselor with a foreign background is a first.
 All of them, (7 of the interviewees are political representatives) implement or plan to activate city or migrant councils, innovating their model, within their area.
 They are familiar with the history of city and/or regional councils of migrants in Italy and agree that this chapter would seem to be over, but the model should be innovated.
 This is because the migration landscape in recent years has changed and there is a need to invest in activation and participation pathways for inclusion and insertion on multiple fronts of newcomers.
 On the other hand, there is a strong protagonism of the second generation who have become spokesmen of instances, have founded associations and movements, and are extensively trained on the mechanisms of participation of migrants.
 Each of the interviewees is familiar with the migratory composition of his or her city, and they all stress the importance of getting immigrants to participate in policies that directly affect them.
 They say that the work to be done is two-sided in the sense that there is a need to sensitize administrations in finding more effective tools to inform and involve foreign citizens.
 Participation begins with information about possibilities and opportunities, and there is a need for higher attention to the way in which communication is done.
-In addition, a need to innovate the mechanisms of participation that still exists.
+In addition, a need to innovate the mechanisms of participation at the local level is also highlighted, the very systems of advisory boards which is a mechanism of participation that still exists.